Gippsland railway line

-Prior to its dismantling in 1994, the line extended to Orbost.
-The dismantled section now comprises the East Gippsland Rail Trail, a shared bicycle, walking, and horseriding track.
+Prior to the closure of the section east of Bairnsdale in 1987, the line extended to Orbost.
+The formation of that now-dismantled section has become the East Gippsland Rail Trail, a shared bicycle, walking, and horse-riding track.

 Services

 Metro Trains Melbourne operates suburban passenger services along the inner section of the line as the Pakenham line, while V/Line services operate as the Traralgon and the Bairnsdale lines.
 Freight services also use the line, operated by Qube Holdings.

 History

-Rail lines were built to Gippsland in the 1870s and initially played a crucial role in developing agricultural industries in Gippsland as well as tourism.
-It also played a crucial role in the development of coal mining in the Latrobe Valley in the 1920s.
-At its peak, the railway travelled as far east as Orbost, and there are still frequent services to many of the towns.
-Some of the disused rail lines have been turned into tourist railways and/or rail trails.
+The trunk railway was built to Gippsland in the 1870s and initially played a crucial role in developing agricultural industries in Gippsland as well as tourism.
+It also played a pivotal role in the development of coal mining in the Latrobe Valley in the 1920s.

+At its greatest extent, the railway extended as far east as Orbost, while parts of the disused main line and its branches have become tourist railways or rail trails.